 He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 where he built a solar powered sculpture for their Westlake area and returned to China in 2010 to complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.

 Currently He is working on a concept to solar energize LED lighting.
 Together with slender four sided spires the lights will act as a “ground” lighting the imagination to faraway places.
+He has completed one of these sculptures for the 2016 G20 Summit.

 SELECTED PUBLIC COMMISSIONS: